percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/docker/upgrade_container.md

 # Upgrade container

+??? info "Summary"

-!!! summary alert alert-info "Summary"
+    !!! summary alert alert-info ""
         - Stop the running container.
         - Backup (rename) the container and copy data.
         - Pull the latest Docker image.
         - Run it.

     ---

 !!! caution alert alert-warning "Important"
     Downgrades are not possible.
 To go back to using a previous version you must have created a backup of it before upgrading.